 Introduction

-Agentic AI systems are pushing enterprise software toward large-scale distributed coordination among models, tools, services, and humans.
-In that shift, protocol boundaries now shape delivery speed, operational risk, and cross-vendor interoperability as much as model quality.
+Enterprise software is drifting toward large-scale distributed coordination among models, tools, services, and humans.
+That drift is not gradual.
+Protocol boundaries now shape delivery speed, operational risk, and cross-vendor interoperability as much as model quality does; in practice, a poor protocol choice can neutralise a superior model entirely.

 ACP is historically important in this comparison and still useful for architecture reasoning.
 It is also in transition.
 As of May 2026, ACP maintainers publicly described merger work into A2A under Linux Foundation collaboration, with migration guidance for existing ACP adopters , .